-- The basic retainer fee of the Board Chairman includes solely the Board Chairman fee. - \ The basic retainer fee of the Committee Chairman includes solely the Committee Chairman fee of the respective Committee.
+- The basic retainer fee of the Board Chairman includes solely the Board Chairman fee.

+The basic retainer fee of the Committee Chairman includes solely the Committee Chairman fee of the respective Committee. $\Lambda\Lambda$ - Appointed on 15 March 2025.
+Retired on 30 April 2024.

-Remuneration of executive director paid in FY2023
+Remuneration of executive directors paid in FY2024